 : Defines a set of navigation links.<main>

-: Specifies the main content of a document, excluding headers, footers, and sidebars.<section>
+: Indicates the main content of a document, excluding headers, footers, and sidebars.<section>

 : Groups related content together, often with a heading.<article>